MarkBuffalo/Bible-FrontEnd/readme.md

  - Responsive design is now implemented.
  - Uses PHP / MySQL
  - Doesn't currently have pagination
- - Some verses are missing in Chinese.
+ - Some verses are *missing* in Chinese.
 This does not mean they've been removed: rather, the removed verse and the previous verse have been combined.
 This is because, apparently, some of these sentences do not make sense on their own.
-When this occurs, they missing verse is shown as, "見上節。"
+When this occurs, they missing verse is shown as, "**見上節**".

 ## English Example Queries: ##